Longin89/longin89/README.md

 and this is my GitHub Profile
 -----------------------------

 For the last 7 years I have been an industrial controller programmer.
-But now i'm a Junior PHP-Developer
+But now i'm a PHP-Developer

 * 🌍  I'm based in Russia, Saint-P
 * ✉️  You can contact me at [bezmolviemusic@mail.ru](mailto:bezmolviemusic@mail.ru)